horus-scheduler/horus-app-eval/README.md

 #### Balanced/Uniform Setup
 The figure below shows the uniform (i.e., balanced) placement setup.
-The python controller in switch codes puts one machine per rack (by logically dividn the register space).
+The Python controller in switch codes puts one machine per rack (by logically dividing the register space).
 Note that the IDs assigned to worker cores are based on a hardcoded parameter in the switch which defines the boundaries for array indexes of each rack.
 E.g., in our case we used 16 as the boundary, so the IDs for racks start at 1-17-33-49 and etc.
-> In real-world setup, this boundary should be set to max. expected leaves per cluster for spine switches and max. number of workers for each vcluster per rack.
+> In a real-world setup, this boundary should be set to max. expected leaves per cluster for spine switches and max. number of workers for each vcluster per rack.

  ![Worker Setup Uniform](./figs/placement_uniform.png)

 #### Skewed Setup
-The figure below shows the setup and assgined worker IDs  for the Skewed worker placement.
+The figure below shows the setup and assigned worker IDs  for the Skewed worker placement.
 The boundaries for arrays are similar to the previous setup.
-That's why the worker IDs for second rack starts at 17.
+That's why the worker IDs for the second rack start at 17.

 ![Worker Setup Skewed](./figs/placement_skewed.png)